 1.4.5.
 Blot dry with filter paper and weigh before adding to the chamber filled with 2.1 mL MiR05.

 1.4.6.
 Introduce stoppers without fully closing, then oxygenate the chambers with 2 mL of pure O2 by using a 20 mL syringe and close the chambers by twisting the stoppers in a rotating motion.
-Keep O2 concentration between 300–500 μM during the experiment to avoid oxygen diffusion limitation.
+Keep O2 concentration between 300–500 &#181;M during the experiment to avoid oxygen diffusion limitation.

 1.5.
 Protocol for assessing routine respiration in cells or tissues